William Shakespeare: Influence

 Macbeth Consulting the Vision of the Armed Head.
 By Henry Fuseli, 1793–1794.

 Shakespeare's work has made a significant and lasting impression on later theatre and literature.
 In particular, he expanded the dramatic potential of characterisation, plot, language, and genre.
-Until Romeo and Juliet, for example, romance had not been viewed as a worthy topic for tragedy.
+Until Romeo and Juliet, romance had not been viewed as a worthy topic for tragedy.
 Soliloquies had been used mainly to convey information about characters or events, but Shakespeare used them to explore characters' minds.
 His work heavily influenced later poetry.
 The Romantic poets attempted to revive Shakespearean verse drama, though with little success.
 The critic George Steiner described all English verse dramas from Samuel Taylor Coleridge to Alfred, Lord Tennyson, as "feeble variations on Shakespearean themes".
 John Milton, considered by many to be the most important English poet after Shakespeare, wrote in tribute: "Thou in our wonder and astonishment/ Hast built thyself a live-long monument."

 Shakespeare influenced novelists such as Thomas Hardy, William Faulkner and Charles Dickens.
 The American novelist Herman Melville's soliloquies owe much to Shakespeare; his Captain Ahab in Moby-Dick is a classic tragic hero, inspired by King Lear.
 Scholars have identified 20,000 pieces of music linked to Shakespeare's works, including Felix Mendelssohn's overture and incidental music for A Midsummer Night's Dream and Sergei Prokofiev's ballet Romeo and Juliet.
 His work has inspired several operas, among them Giuseppe Verdi's Macbeth, Otello and Falstaff, whose critical standing compares with that of the source plays.
 Shakespeare has also inspired many painters, including the Romantics and the Pre-Raphaelites, while William Hogarth's 1745 painting of actor David Garrick playing Richard III was decisive in establishing the genre of theatrical portraiture in Britain.
-The Swiss Romantic artist Henry Fuseli, a friend of William Blake, even translated Macbeth into German.
-The psychoanalyst Sigmund Freud drew on Shakespearean psychology, in particular, that of Hamlet, for his theories of human nature.
 Shakespeare has been a rich source for filmmakers; Akira Kurosawa adapted Macbeth and King Lear as Throne of Blood and Ran.
 Other examples of Shakespeare on film include Max Reinhardt's A Midsummer Night's Dream, Laurence Olivier's Hamlet and Al Pacino's documentary Looking For Richard.
-Orson Welles, a lifelong lover of Shakespeare, directed and starred in Macbeth, Othello and Chimes at Midnight, in which he plays John Falstaff, which Welles himself called his best work.
+Orson Welles, a lifelong lover of Shakespeare, directed and starred in Macbeth, Othello and Chimes at Midnight.
+The last, in which he plays John Falstaff, was Welles's favourite of his films.